 |Stone Age, Celts and Romans||Hot and Cold||Them Bones!|

-In maths we will be using the Maths No Problem mastery approach where we will continue to learn all about multiplication and division focusing on 3,4 and 8 times tables.
-We then move on to study the areas of length, mass and volume.
-Additionally, our times tables fluency and speed will be worked on along with mental maths strategies in weekly arithmetic sessions.
+In maths we will be using the Maths No Problem mastery approach where we will continue to develop calculation skills alongside studying fractions, time, graphs, lines, shape and perimeter.
+Additionally, our times tables fluency and speed will be worked on using mental maths strategies in weekly arithmetic sessions.

-This term, we will be learning about beliefs and practices in Islam.
-Exploring the customs, religious festivals and special places, scriptures and people within the Islamic faith as well as identifying the links Islam has to other religions.
+This term, we will be learning about beliefs and practices in Sikhism.
+Exploring the customs, religious festivals and special places, scriptures and people within the Sikh faith as well as identifying the links Sikhism has to other religions.

-Through circle time and other activities, children will explore the themes of Working Together and Diversity and Community.
-We will continue to prompt E-safety and Anti-Bulling with regular lessons and assemblies across the term.
+Through circle time and other activities, children will explore the themes of Risk, looking at fire safety, road safety and water safety and then moving on to studying contexts with pupils to help them understand the range of risks there are in different activities and how they can take responsibility for limiting risk to themselves and others.
+We will continue to prompt E-safety and Anti-Bullying with regular lessons and assemblies across the term.

 We will continue to develop skills of speaking, reading and writing in French through games, songs and other activities.
-Children will learn to count, express likes and dislikes, and to talk about toys.
 Our theme this term is ‘Tell me a story’